fergusq/tampio/README.md

 ### Assignments

-There are three ways to create variables in Tampio: `missä` clauses, return value assignments and assignment statements.
+There are several ways to create variables in Tampio:
+`joka on` expressions, `uusi` expressions, `missä` clauses, return value assignments, assignment statements and parameter declarations.
 Return value assignments are covered in the method call chapter.
 Assignment statements consist of the name of the variable or field in the translative case and an expression.